wanghaisheng/hands-on-chinese-learning/new.md

     **note:** data are for registered urban unemployment, which excludes private enterprises and migrants

-    country comparison to the world: [48]
+    country comparison to the world: 48

-    [Population below poverty line]: National estimates of the percentage of the population falling below the poverty line are based on surveys of sub-groups, with the results weighted by the number of people in each group.
+    Population below poverty line: National estimates of the percentage of the population falling below the poverty line are based on surveys of sub-groups, with the results weighted by the number of people in each group.
 Definitions of poverty vary considerably among nations.
 For example, rich nations generally employ more generous standards of poverty than poor nations.

     3.3% (2016 est.)

     **note:** in 2011, China set a new poverty line at RMB 2300 (approximately US $400)

-    [Household income or consumption by percentage share]: Data on household income or consumption come from household surveys, the results adjusted for household size.
+    Household income or consumption by percentage share: Data on household income or consumption come from household surveys, the results adjusted for household size.
 Nations use different standards and procedures in collecting and adjusting the data.
 Surveys based on income will normally show a more unequal distribution than surveys based on consumption.
 The quality of surveys is improving with time, yet caution is still necessary in making inter-country comparisons.

     lowest 10%: 31.4% (2012)